Bramcote College

-Bramcote College is a co-educational secondary school located in Bramcote, Nottinghamshire, England.
-It is a member of The White Hills Park Federation Trust.
+The Bramcote School was a co-educational secondary school located in Bramcote, Nottinghamshire, England.
+It was a member of The White Hills Park Federation Trust.
+The school serves students from ages 11 to 18 and has a student body of over 1,200 pupils.

 History

+Secondary modern school

 This was the first school to be built on the Bramcote Hills Site.
-In 1948 it opened as a Secondary Modern boys school named Bramcote Hills Boys School It later became a comprehensive school titled The Park Comprehensive.
+In 1948 it opened as a Secondary Modern boys school named Bramcote Hills Boys School.

+Comprehensive

+It later became a comprehensive school titled The Park Comprehensive.

+At 5am on Monday 17 October 1994, a white Vauxhall Astra, with false number plates, rammed into the building, causing £1.4m of fire damage.
+Two 15 year old boys from Stapleford were charged.

 Bramcote Park Comprehensive School became a Business and Enterprise school in 2004.
 After receiving business status, it re-branded its image by announced a new logo and identity, consisting of red, white and blue.

 In 2007 the school became part of a three-piece federation, named The White Hills Park Federation Trust under one executive headteacher.
 The School was federated with neighbouring Bramcote Hills Sport & Community College and nearby Alderman White School.
 After the complete closure of Bramcote Hills School in 2011, the school adopted their status as a specialist Sports College.

 On 1 October 2012 the school converted to academy status, and rebranded from Bramcote Park Sports, Business & Enterprise School to 'The Bramcote School'.
-In the summer of 2017, the school moved from its old site into buildings shared with Bramcote College Sixth Form, and began operating and branding under the name 'Bramcote College'.
+In the summer of 2017, the school closed its old site and moved into buildings shared with Bramcote College Sixth Form, and began operating and branding under the name 'Bramcote College'.

-On the 16th September 2021, a fire broke out within the old school building.
-Investigations into the cause of the fire are currently on-going.
+On 16 September 2021, a fire broke out within the old school building; investigations into the cause of the fire are unknown.
+The buildings were demolished in August 2022.
+The site will know house a secondary school for the neighbouring Foxwood Academy.

 Campus

-It is located to the south of Bramcote Woods, and to the east of Bramcote Park recreational and open grounds.
-It is part of a larger campus of schools build around the 1950s, which include Foxwood Special School, and the former Bramcote Hills Sport & Community College now a sixth form centre and part of Alderman White School.
+It was located to the south of Bramcote Woods, and to the east of Bramcote Park recreational and open grounds.
+It was part of a larger campus of schools build around the 1950s, which include Foxwood Academy, and the former Bramcote Hills Sport & Community College now a sixth form centre and part of Alderman White School.

-Access to the school is from the eastbound A52 to Nottingham and shares a drive with Bramcote Leisure Centre and Foxwood School.
+Access to the school was from the eastbound A52 to Nottingham and shared a drive with Bramcote Leisure Centre and Foxwood Academy.
 There is also a restricted vehicular and pedestrian access to the site of the former Bramcote Hills Sport & Community College following the creation of the federation, to enable staff and student movements between the schools.